MrKomodoDragon/gpu-hunter/README.md

 # Todo

  - Add a separate config file
- - Add support for multiple Urls
+ - Add support for multiple urls so you can track multiple models of the 1660 super, for example.